Our Plant Shop is open every Wednesday & on Saturdays to the end of Sept. 10am - 2pm

 The 40 metre double herbaceous borders were part of the original Educational Gardens created in the 1920’s and their layout is little changed since those times.
 It is entirely possible that some of the plants found here are divisions of those originally planted.

-Don't forget to visit the family area . . . in the Wildflower Garden
+Visit the family area in the Wellbeing Garden

 Subscribe to our Quarterly Newsletter here